2027 Egypt Eclipse: Rail + Nile

 Book early and keep your gear list handy.
 Sleeper cabins fit two; hard cases and padded rollers slide under berths or stack at cabin ends.
 Confirm baggage limits, and bring a compact cable lock for cases during meals.

 Train timing is predictable but allow buffer for rail slack.
-Arrive in Luxor a full day before the cruise to scout decks and test power.
+Arrive in Luxor a early morning before the cruise to scout decks and test power.
 Coordinate with your tour lead on gear check-in for transport to the vessel.

 Designing a Nile Cruise Eclipse Itinerary with